2010 iPod + iPhone Buyers' Guide

 Synchronizing Podcasts and iTunes U Collections

-Syncing podcasts and iTunes U collections to your iPod, iPhone or Apple TV is handled through specific tabs in your device sync settings in iTunes.
+Syncing podcasts and iTunes U collections to your iPod or iOS device is handled through specific screens in your device sync settings in iTunes.
 As with other Podcast and iTunes U settings, these two sections function in essentially the same manner.

 You can choose to automatically sync a specified number of episodes, unplayed episodes or recent episodes of either all of your podcasts or iTunes U collections, or from specifically selected collections.
 Episodes selected for synchronization automatically will appear pre-checked and greyed out within the selection list, and you can also choose additional specific episodes to sync from each podcast or iTunes U collection.